Isuru-27/Bill-Management-System/README.md

 # Bill Management System

 This Python program allows users to generate bills based on the provided product information.
-It calculates the total cost, applies discounts if applicable, and includes the current date and time in the bill output.
+It calculates the total cost, applies discounts if applicable, and includes the current date and time in the bill output.<br><br>
 ![Capture](https://github.com/Isuru-27/Bill-Management-System/assets/139687227/83bb249e-3f9d-416d-9309-94de82b1bd4d)

 ## How to Use